 Attention to regular oral hygiene is always vital, however if you have an orthodontic appliance, it’s especially important to maintain a frequent flossing and brushing regime to ensure that decay doesn’t set in.
 Food particles can easily become trapped between the wires and brackets and if left unchecked, this could cause a host of dental problems such as gum disease.

 If you have been fitted with braces you must floss and brush following each meal to keep the gums and teeth as healthy as possible during your treatment.
 If you’re having any difficulties, the Goldenberg dental team is happy to help you.
-Should you require any help to choose the best toothpaste, floss and toothbrush for your requirements, ask our team – we’re here to help you to select the best products to suit your appliance and your teeth so you can maintain optimal oral health.
+Should you require any help to choose the best toothpaste, floss and toothbrush for your requirements, ask our dental team – we’re here to help you to select the best products to suit your appliance and your teeth so you can maintain optimal oral health.

 How Do I Brush With Braces?